Aaryan-549/TheSwap/README.md

 ## Installation

-Follow these steps to run the PokéSwap project locally:
+Follow these steps to run TheSwap project locally:

 ### Prerequisites